10 Brilliant Tips for How to Hide Your Pregnancy During the Holidays

 If you decide to attend a holiday party or dinner, stick to plain starchy foods, like bread and crackers.
 Drink lots of water and ask your doctor about taking a vitamin B6 supplement which may reduce the severity of morning sickness symptoms.
 You may even consider eating a little before you go to the event.
 Keeping your stomach full will often help keep nausea at bay.

 You should also be aware of foods you should avoid while pregnant.
 Pregnant women should not eat undercooked seafood, meat, cheeses, and eggs (so no eggnog or raw cookie dough for now!).
-Steer clear of unpasteurized dairy (which may include some soft cheeses) and any lunch meats unless they’re steaming hot (ok, just stay away from the charcuterie boards altogether).
+Steer clear of unpasteurized dairy (which may include some soft cheeses) and any lunch meats unless they’re steaming hot.
 It’s also worth noting that no level of alcohol has been proven safe during pregnancy.
 The safest bet is to avoid alcohol entirely.
 You can find helpful pregnancy books, like What to Expect: Eating Well When You're Expecting, 2nd Edition Paperback at ANB Baby.

 5. Show up early to the party.